 Detailed information about other aspects of many of the matters referred to in this section may be found in the Guide for New Students.
 You are advised to consult the Guide, which is available free on request from the Student Centre.

 Basic points of reference

-Term and vacation dates 1985-89
+Term and vacation dates 1987-88

-Term and vacation dates are determined in accordance with a formula prescribed in the resolutions of the Senate made pursuant to Chapter XXI of the by-laws.
-The by-laws of the University form part of the 'Statutes' section of the Calendar.
+Term and vacation dates are determined in accordance with a formula prescribed in the resolutions of the Senate.